-Here is a list of things that you should have on hand or in bulk to guarantee frugal meals and less temptation to go out to eat (another great way to save money).
+Here is a list of frugal pantry items that you should have on hand or in bulk to guarantee frugal meals and less temptation to go out to eat (another great way to save money):

 - Variety of beans (canned or dried).
 Beans are a huge source of protein and can help cut back on the price of meats.
 By adding beans to your meal, you get more fiber helping you feel fuller longer and helping you to get, keep and maintain better gut health.

 - Bouillon cubes to season soups, rice’s and stir-fry’s

 - Bread (keep in the freezer when stale) Stale bread makes for great stuffing’s, bread crumbs, and French toast.

 - Lentils which you don’t have to soak and only take 15 minutes to cook.
 Lentils are a great source of cheap protein, and without the added step of soaking they make for a quick filler to any meal.